-Fees include direct investment management fees plus administrative fees and will vary.
-In 2017, fees were approximately 0.74% of the fund's average net assets.
+Fees include direct investment management fees plus administrative fees (which cover the cost of record keeping fees, online account access, financial wellness education, communications, accounting, and more) and will vary.
+In 2017, the combined administrative and investment management fees were approximately 0.96% of the fund's average net assets.
 No sales commissions are charged to members' investments in the fund.
+An additional flat account fee of \$45 per year will be assessed on accounts with balances of \$500 or more, and will be reflected on quarterly statements.

 The fund seeks to achieve its objective by investing in a well-diversified portfolio of equity real estate securities.
 The target asset allocation (see pie chart) includes a 100% allocation to real estate equity (stocks), which includes both U.S. and non-U.S. real estate stocks.
 The fund is managed within ranges of the target allocation percentages.
 Therefore, at any one time the actual allocation may be different.
 Investments include the stock of real estate investment trusts (REITs), investment builders, residential builders, developers, or other companies engaged in various aspects of the real estate business or that hold significant real estate assets.
 The fund will be composed principally of equityrelated real estate securities, and will be invested in stocks that are listed on national securities exchanges or traded in the over-the-counter market.